kevinscodes/About-me/README.md

 # 🦆☕ About Me :
 ✨ Welcome!
 I'm Kevin Moreira, known digitally as NetMalware.
 Full-Stack Developer and System Analysis student.

+⚠️ The name "NetMalware" don't represents a malicious contents.
+It's just my technical nickname inspired in offensive security and malware analysis.

 Actually, my focus is work in personal portfolio, where i can explore technologies like: Python, Html/Css/Javascript and some Databases like MySQL & MongoDB, for example.

 Are you ready to improve your ideas in code?! get connected! 💡